 Our reimbursement function includes payer relations and reimbursement operations.
 Our payer relations function focuses on payer policy development and education for our entire portfolio, as well as contract negotiations for our direct business, and data analysis.
-Our reimbursement operations function is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, and appeals when necessary.
-The reimbursement operations function is organized into "regional payer lanes" so that each case is handled throughout the process by experts in specific payer requirements.
+Our reimbursement operations function is responsible for verifying patient insurance benefits, individual patient case development, prior authorization submissions, case follow-up, gathering documentation from clinics, and appeals when necessary.
+The reimbursement operations function is organized into regions so that each case is handled throughout the process by experts in specific payer requirements.

 We have strong and established payer relationships, including most of the largest private payers in the United States.
 Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering nearly 275 million lives.
 These contracts allow us to be an in-network provider for patients, enabling them to access our systems at a competitive rate and copay comparable to other suppliers and easing our administrative burden in processing authorizations and claims.
+For the last several years we have enjoyed an

-We have enjoyed a consistent commercial payer approval rate of greater than 80% for the last six years, and a greater than 90% Medicare claims submitted approval rate for the last six years (post-arbitration and based on the number of claims, not dollar amount of claims, submitted across all our products).
+80% or greater approval rate on commercial payers and 90% or greater approval rate on Medicare claims submitted (across all our products).
 We began doing business with Medicare in 2007.
-We have an indepth understanding of specific payer coverage criteria, and our submission materials are tailored to address an individual payer's distinct requirements.
+We have an in-depth understanding of specific payer coverage criteria, and our submission materials are tailored to address an individual payer's distinct requirements.
 Our dedicated customer service team is available to answer patient questions regarding reimbursement, account status, device operation and troubleshooting during normal business hours.
 We receive no additional reimbursement for patient support, but provide high-quality customer service and continuity to enhance patient comfort, satisfaction, compliance and safety with our products.

-Our Flexitouch Plus system controller is reimbursed under HCPCS code E0652, and our Entre system controller is reimbursed under HCPCS code E0651.
-Garments that cover various parts of the body are used with these systems and billed using HCPCS codes E0667, E0668 and E0669.
-Our head and neck garments do not currently have billing codes assigned.
+Our Flexitouch Plus system controller is reimbursed under HCPCS code E0652, and our Entre Plus and Nimbl system controllers are each reimbursed under HCPCS code E0651.
+Garments that cover various parts of the body are used with these systems and billed using HCPCS codes E0656, E0657, E0667, E0668 and E0669.
+Our head and neck garment does not currently have a billing code assigned; it is currently billed using the miscellaneous DMEPOS HCPCS code E1399.
 To date, over 1,100 payers have paid for our products.

 Our respiratory DME partners contract directly with commercial payers and regularly serve as a consolidated source for various respiratory-related therapies.
 The DME distributor obtains the prescription and, in coordination with the patient and payer, determines insurance eligibility and payment.
-The AffloVest is reimbursed under HCPCS code E0483, high frequency chest wall oscillation for bronchiectasis, and over 40 other ICD-10 diagnosis codes.
+The AffloVest is reimbursed under HCPCS code E0483, high frequency chest wall oscillation for bronchiectasis, and over 70 other ICD-10 diagnosis codes.